aeeeeeep/objwatch/README.md

 - `output_xml` (str, optional): Path to the XML file for writing structured logs.
 If specified, tracing information will be saved in a nested XML format for easy browsing and analysis.
 - `level` (str, optional): Logging level (e.g., `logging.DEBUG`, `logging.INFO`, `force` etc.).
 - `simple` (bool, optional): Enable simple logging mode with the format `"DEBUG: {msg}"`.
-- `wrapper` (FunctionWrapper, optional): Custom wrapper to extend tracing and logging functionality.
+- `wrapper` (ABCWrapper, optional): Custom wrapper to extend tracing and logging functionality.
 - `with_locals` (bool, optional): Enable tracing and logging of local variables within functions during their execution.
 - `with_globals` (bool, optional): Enable tracing and logging of global variables across function calls.
 - `with_module_path` (bool, optional): Control whether to prepend the module path to function names in logs.